alexpetros/talent-services-podcast-challenge/README.md

+# Talent Matrix Java Screen
+## Setup
+You will need Java 11+ installed on your machine, as well as the maven build system which usually installs with it.
+If you don't have one, we recommend openjdk, which you can install on OSX with `brew insall openjdk@11`.
+The Linux equivalent should be similar, but might vary based on your distribution's package manager.

+Once you've cloned the repository, run `mvn -q compile exec:java`.
+This should print "Ready to begin!" to the command line, which indicates that the packages have been installed properly and you're ready to go!

+## Task
 Your task is based on some real data processing that we do for analytics on our podcasts.

 The required steps are: